-Fall has arrived.
-And when the seasons change, so does the recipe rotation.
-When the days get shorter and colder we all need some comfort food.
+When the seasons change, so does the recipe rotation.
+The fall brings not only beautiful scenery but shorter and colder days so we all need some comfort food.
 For me that means warm ooey gooey cheesy Baked Macaroni and Cheese.

 My friend Karen mentioned recently that she’d made a Mac and Cheese and it was so bad she threw it out.
 I’ve made some bad ones too.
 For most people the problem is usually the ratio of pasta to sauce.
 It’s happened to me.
 Many times.
-So I decided to actually write down the correct amount of each ingredient so it won’t happen to me again.
+I normally “wing it” when I’m making Baked Macaroni and Cheese so I decided to actually write down the correct amount of each ingredient so it won’t happen to me again.

 Here’s a few thoughts on what can make or break a good Baked Macaroni and Cheese: